 - Lid Gasket – located on or under the strainer lid.

 - Diffuser Gasket – Found on the cone tip of the diffuser.

 - Housing Gasket – Largest of the gaskets and found in the seam between the main housing on the motor seal plate.
-This gasket is also called seal plate gasket.
+This gasket is also called the seal plate gasket.

-- Shaft Seal – The two sided seal that sits underneath the impeller on the shaft of the motor.
+- Shaft Seal – The two-sided seal that sits underneath the impeller on the shaft of the motor.
 This is the most important seal as it prevents water from surging into the motor and causing fatal damage.